 “Anything that can go wrong, will go wrong.”

-How else can you explain the glass is half empty mentality of Murphy’s Law?
+How else can you explain the glass is the glass-half-empty mentality of Murphy’s Law?
 Several movies and countless television scenes have lampooned a business that in the words of Rodney Dangerfield “Gets no respect.”

 Here are three things that can happen during a move that pays tribute to Murphy’s Law.

-You can meticulously plan a move months in advance of the big day, but there is one thing you cannot plan even 24 hours before the big move.
+You can meticulously plan months in advance of the big day, but there is one thing you cannot plan even 24 hours in advance.

 It’s common sense to avoid major metropolitan areas around rush hour.
 Yet, you can find yourself in a traffic jam anywhere during any time of the day.
 Weather plays a role in creating traffic jams, but most backups occur because of driver negligence that causes accidents.
 Keeping in tune to the radio traffic channel is helpful, as is downloading the latest apps that provide constant updates concerning road conditions and traffic bottlenecks.

-You might also have to contend with property damage, truck storage problems, and a member of your moving crew coming down with a serious injury.
+You might also have to contend with property damage, storage problems, or a member of your crew coming down with a serious injury.
 Murphy’s Law means a number of things can go wrong during a move.

-Do your part to keep Murphy’s Law from dampening your move by performing research on movers and anticipating what might go wrong at every stage of moving process!
+Do your part to keep Murphy’s Law from dampening your move by performing research and anticipating what might go wrong at every stage of the process!